Divius/Divius.github.io/posts/ironic-ptg-denver-2017-1.rst

 This is an extract from my personal notes and `public etherpads`_ from the OpenStack PTG 2017 in Denver.
 A lot of text ahead!

+This part covers Pike recap and retrospective, status updates and CI work.

 ..
 TEASER_END: Read more

 Status of Pike priorities